Protecting Africa's

 Collaboration

-The interdisciplinary research team is made up of archeologists, ecologists, GIS, sea-level rise and coastal erosion experts.
-Their wide-ranging expertise ensures that the holistic story of the impact of sea-level rise and coastal erosion to heritage sites on the African coast can be told.
+The interdisciplinary research team is made up of archaeologists, geographers, coastal engineers and climate scientists.
+Their wide-ranging expertise ensures that the holistic story of the impact of sea-level rise and coastal erosion to heritage sites globally can be told.